 While the growth is not as robust, advocates are also establishing successful practices in Canada, Australia, England and in other corners of the world.

 We predict the profession will grow 100% to 200% per year over the next decade as more and more citizens demand their services, and as the number of advocates rises to meet the need.
-Aging baby-boomers, confusion in the politics of healthcare, skyrocketing out-of-pocket costs, and the increasing needs of individuals trying to obtain care in a confusing healthcare system (see the question about healthcare reform, below) will fuel the growth of the profession.
+Aging baby-boomers, confusion in the politics of healthcare, skyrocketing out-of-pocket costs, and the increasing needs of individuals trying to obtain care will fuel the growth of the profession.

 • What kind of background, experience or training do private advocates have?

 People choosing private advocacy as a profession come from many different backgrounds, and have many reasons for doing the work they do.
 Some have been nurses or doctors, became frustrated with the system that depends on cost-cutting and reimbursements, and have decided to shift their focuses to patients as individuals, providing non-medical navigation-related services.
 Other advocates have not worked previously in healthcare; instead they found themselves helping a parent, a child or a friend navigate a medical problem, and now find they are interested in doing the same for others.

 To meet the needs of all these reasons for choosing advocacy, and therefore the many different kinds of training they will need, a number of organizations and universities have developed courses and programs for potential patients’ advocates to learn their new trade.